lauriwesterlund/grid_solver/README.md

 The goal is to finish with the grid completely filled with all the numbers, or to reach the highest number possible.

 This script attempts to solve the puzzle from a given starting position.
 Grid size can be altered.
 It uses heuristic-based move sorting and depth-first search with backtracking to find the solution as efficiently as possible.

-The puzzle cannot be solved from all starting positions.
+The script finds the solution for most starting points in a couple of seconds, and quickly finds a solution that reaches 98-99 for all of them.
+I suspect the puzzle is solvable from any starting point, but finding those solutions would take too long.